samiUK/hitchbuddy-connect-uk/replit.md

 - Completed rides automatically move to "Past Rides" section and appear grayed out
 - Added beta disclaimer popup that appears on first visit with localStorage persistence
 - Users can dismiss the disclaimer with "I understand" button
+- Enhanced address fields with addressLine1, addressLine2, city, county, postcode, country
+- Privacy protection: only city and country visible to other users publicly

 ## Technical Stack
 - Node.js 20